| Company part of secret empire By John MintzThe Washington Post

 pistols.
 Last month, Kahr Arms expanded, purchasing the company that manufactures

 Tommy guns, fabled in Roaring '20s mob shootouts from speeding black sedans.
+The ties between Kahr Arms and the

 Unification Church headed by Moon have received almost no notice, both within the close